 LSC awards grants to nonprofit organizations that provide civil legal aid to those who cannot afford it.
-LSC’s efforts provides legal assistance to victims of domestic abuse, homeless veterans and low-income workers.
+LSC’s efforts provide legal assistance to victims of domestic abuse, homeless veterans, and low-income workers.

 Defunding LSC, the lawyers argue, will have a significant impact on legal services nonprofits provide as well as pro bono lawyers.

 “Eliminating the Legal Services Corporation will not only imperil the ability of civil legal aid organizations to serve Americans in need, it will also vastly diminish the private bar’s capacity to help these individuals,” the lawyers argue in the letter.

 Next week, Mulvaney is expected to propose budget cuts that will offset Trump’s request to increase defense spending by $54 billion next year.
 The cuts would likely come from domestic non-defense programs.